 I don’t think I’ve had one major turning point.
 I believe gaining momentum is about layers.
 I do something, I gain a ton of traffic, and those that don’t connect with me, fall off, and I keep some to become friends … I’ll be featured somewhere, or have a post that goes viral, and again, get a ton of traffic and keep friends.
 It’s kind of like a funnel.
 Everyone goes in, the ones that I can help, stay.
 Those that stay, I bend over backward to help.
 One reader asks me to post something and I will.

 What advice do you have for other women who want to start their own online business on a shoestring budget?

 Get personalized one-on-one coaching right away.
 You won’t see the value in it, but you’ll lose more money by NOT doing it.
 I wasted months of blogging and thousands of dollars being scammed.
 Putting money where it wasn’t smart.
 I just followed everyone’s advice.
 I didn’t know who was good and who was bad.
 Who was reputable and who was a scam.
-Check the Alexa score.
-The lower the number, the more you can trust the advice.

 As a busy single mom and entrepreneur, how do you manage all of your personal and business activities?